 As a college student, checking social media may be a regular part of your routine, allowing you to keep in touch with family and friends.
-Without spending time on these platforms, you may not have known that your cousin went to a prestigious art museum or your childhood friend attended his fourth concert this month.
+Without spending time on these social networking sites, you may not have known that your cousin went to a prestigious art museum or your childhood friend attended his fourth concert this month.

 1. Host a movie night

 Going to a movie theater makes for a fun night out, but it also comes with a cost.
 Purchasing tickets, snacks, and transportation can add up quickly.
-If everyone in your friend group wants to catch the latest release, it can be hard to say no. A Delaware State University student offers an alternative solution to save on movie night and combat the fear of missing out:
+If everyone in your friend group wants to catch the latest release, it can be hard to say no. A Delaware State University student offers an alternative solution to save on movie night and deal with FOMO:

 “Instead of spending money going out to the movies and buying expensive movie theater snacks, I decided to host a movie night in my apartment where everyone was able to bring their favorite snacks from their room and wear pajamas as we enjoyed a night in with each other’s company.
 I took a poll from my entire friend group beforehand to figure out what Disney classic they wanted to watch (Pocahontas was the winner!)
 However, before the movie started, I entertained my guests by having a couple games of Uno and Twister set up to get the night started.
 I then set up my projector movie theater style and moved all the pillows and couches in a way that we were comfortable, and our snacks were easily accessible to us.
 Everyone enjoyed our time together and kept telling me we need to have a movie night like that one again.”